|Coordinates:||18.2858 N 73.0726 E|

 Often the oldest Buddhist rock-cut caves were made near port cities and on ancient trade routes.
 Seems that Kuda Caves were not an exception to this.
 Most likely here was located the ancient port of Mandagora mentioned by Ptolemy, ancient Greco-Roman geographer.

-Caves were cut for Buddhist mendicants in Hinayana tradition, in 1st century BC - 3rd century AD.
-Later, in 6th - 7th century AD there were made additions in Mahayana tradition - including numerous sculptures of Buddha.
+Caves were cut for Buddhist mendicants in Hinayana tradition, in the 1st century BC - 3rd century AD.
+Later, in the 6th - 7th century AD there were made additions in Mahayana tradition - including numerous sculptures of Buddha.